On this page:

 - A student is changing schools and support is recommended to assist independence with the transition.

-If a student is not already learning with the support of a visiting teacher, a referral can be useful if you or your staff have noticed that:
+If a student is not already learning with the support of a visiting teacher, a referral from you or your staff can be useful if:

 - A student is frequently getting lost throughout the school grounds.